Skip to main content

 Policy

-Criminal Convictions Policy, Procedure and Guidance
+Criminal Convictions Policy, Procedure and Guidance for applicants

 We welcome applications from people from all backgrounds with the potential and determination to succeed on our programmes of study.
-Cardiff University understands that, for applicants with a criminal conviction, accessing education can be an important part of moving on and gaining the skills, knowledge and qualifications necessary to tackle the challenges of employment.
+Cardiff University understands that, for applicants with a criminal conviction, accessing education can be an important part of moving on and gaining the skills, knowledge, and qualifications necessary to tackle the challenges of employment.
 Having a criminal conviction is not an automatic bar to enrolling on a programme of study at the University.

 There are different requirements for disclosure of information based on whether you wish to study a regulated or non-regulated programme (this includes Lifelong Learning and Continuing Professional Development/Education modules, which are considered as programmes for the purpose of this policy).
+There may also be a requirement to declare in the process to obtain a visa.

 1. Policy

-a) Regulated programmes
+a) For regulated programmes

 Applicants who are on the barred list should be aware that applying to a regulated programme is likely to be considered a criminal offence.